Skip to main content

 Three invasive mosquito species, Aedes aegypti (yellow fever mosquito), Aedes albopictus (Asian tiger mosquito), and Aedes notoscriptus (Austrialian backyard mosquito) have become established in California in recent years.

-As of February 2024, no invasive Aedes mosquitoes have been detected in Lake County.
+As of July 2024, no invasive Aedes mosquitoes have been detected in Lake County.
 The District’s surveillance program includes methods that specifically target these species.

 These species share many similarities; they are: